ekrividus/autoSC/README.md

 # autoSC
-FFXI Windower addon to help with closing skillchains
+FFXI Windower addon to help with opening and closing skillchains

 By defualt it will cycle all available WSs and check to see if one is at the target *level* and if it is will fire it.
 If none at target level are found will fire the highest tier available that has been allowed for closes.

 ### Usage:
 autosc or asc [option 1] [option 2]